deeason7/E-Commerce-Customer-Intelligence-Churn-Prediction-Engine/README.md

 ## Project Overview

 This project transforms raw transactional data from a UK-based online retailer into a powerful **Customer Decision Intelligence Engine**.
-Moving beyond standard historical reporting, this analysis builds a comprehensive suite of tools to enable proactive, data-driven strategies.
+Moving beyond standard historical reporting, this project culminates in an interactive, multi-page Flask dashboard that provides actionable insights for proactive, data-driven strategies.

 The core of this project involves a deep dive into customer behavior to perform advanced segmentation, predict future customer value, identify churn risk, and uncover hidden product affinities.
-The final output is a set of actionable models and insights that can directly inform marketing, sales, and inventory management strategies to boost profitability and enhance customer retention.
+The final output is an intuitive web application that directly informs marketing, sales, and inventory management strategies to boost profitability and enhance customer retention.

+---

+## Interactive Dashboard

+The primary deliverable is a multi-page Flask web application designed for non-technical stakeholders, featuring:

+* **Executive Home Page:** An at-a-glance overview of key business metrics, including total revenue, unique customers, and overall transaction volume, alongside a trend chart of monthly sales.
+* **Churn Analysis Page:** A deep dive into customer retention, featuring an RFM segment treemap color-coded by revenue, a feature importance chart showing the key drivers of churn, and a searchable table of all customers with their churn probability.
+* **Affinity Analysis Page:** An interactive tool to explore market basket insights.
+Users can select any product from a dropdown menu to instantly see a bar chart and recommendation cards detailing the top associated items.

 ---